 332 Applicant’s Responsibilities

-Note: Applicants who are deaf or hard of hearing and are current Postal Service employees who have a Communication Accommodation Plan (Plan) on file need only advise the testing vendor, the examiner, selecting official, or manager, Human Resources, of their specified communication accommodation.
-If necessary, the applicant can contact the District Disability Coordinator for direction or assistance.
-If a current Postal Service employee who is deaf or hard of hearing applies for a position and does not have a Plan in place, the employee needs to follow the procedure described in 212.
+Note: Applicants who are deaf or hard of hearing and are current Postal Service employees who have a Communication Accommodation Plan (“Plan”) on file need only advise the testing vendor, the examiner, selecting official, or manager, Human Resources, of their specified communication accommodation.
+If necessary, the applicant may contact the district disability coordinator for direction or assistance.
+If a current Postal Service employee who is deaf or hard of hearing applies for a position and does not have a Plan in place, the employee must follow the procedure described in 212.

 Applicants are responsible for making a request for accommodation as soon as the applicant knows the need for accommodation.
-The applicable Postal Service employee activates the reasonable accommodation process whenever an employee or applicant, or someone acting on the individual’s behalf, makes an oral or written request for reasonable accommodation.
+The applicable Postal Service employee activates the reasonable accommodation process whenever an employee or applicant, or someone acting on the individual’s behalf, requests orally or in writing a reasonable accommodation.

 332.2 Documentation Required

-An applicant requesting a reasonable accommodation may need to provide documentation sufficient to establish both of the following:
+An applicant requesting a reasonable accommodation may be required to provide documentation sufficient to establish both of the following:

 Relevant documentation may include the following: